$114,747 awarded to research since 1985

 Post-traumatic stress disorder isn’t just a soldier’s disease.
 This psychiatric condition can develop in anyone who has survived or witnessed a traumatic event like a life-threatening accident, a natural disaster, or a violent assault—and the symptoms may not manifest until years later.
 Sufferers may experience severe anxiety or uncontrollable thoughts of reliving the event that terrified them; these symptoms can be ongoing, or triggered by something specific.

 Transcranial Alternating Current Stimulation to Reduce Emotional Dysregulation in Veterans with Posttraumatic Stress Disorder | Frolich & Elbogen

 Transcranial Alternating Current Stimulation to Reduce Emotional Dysregulation in Veterans with Posttraumatic Stress Disorder Need/Problem: Approximately one in five military veterans suffer from posttraumatic stress disorder (PTSD).
-Research documents PTSD is associated with poor post-deployment [...]
+Research documents PTSD is associated with poor [...]